17 September 1948

 The Nizam of Hyderabad surrendered his sovereignty of the Hyderabad State to the Indian Union

 On 17 September 1948, the Nizam of Hyderabad Asaf Jah VII announced a ceasefire of all military operations against the Indian Army which had entered Hyderabad with the intention of annexing it to the Indian union.
+This landmark event in India’s integration is important from the IAS Exam point of view.

-- Hyderabad was the first Indian kingdom to enter into subsidiary alliance with the British government when the Nizam of Hyderabad accepted the subsidiary alliance in 1798.
+- Hyderabad was the first Indian kingdom to enter into a subsidiary alliance with the British government when the Nizam of Hyderabad accepted the subsidiary alliance in 1798.

 - Hyderabad was ruled by Nizams who were originally governors/viceroys of the Mughal Empire in Delhi.
 It became independent in 1724 when the then Nizam Mir Qamar-ud-Din Siddiqi declared himself independent and founded the Asaf Jah dynasty.
 His descendants were ruling Hyderabad state in 1947 when India became independent.